PRaczyla/Scaling-Network-Functions-in-Kubernetes-environment/README.txt

 used_grafana/
     Screenshots from Grafana used in the thesis.

-mongo.txt
-    Copy-paste population of mongoDB subscriber database

-prepare-ran-once-before-playbook.sh
-    Shell script to restart environment to ensure proper registration of UEs in the network

-upf_scaling_v2.yaml
-    Ansible playbook to automate iperf script execution

 IMPORTANT:
 The resources directory is a RAW snapshot of the Kubernetes API.